 A Cambridge native, she is the oldest of four children born to Betty L. Jackson and the late Frederick D. Jackson Jr. Ms. Jackson-Stanley is married to Jerome T. Stanley.
 They have one daughter (Ericca) and one grandchild (Jackson C. Stanley).

 Recently retired, Ms. Jackson-Stanley spent her entire career working with various Departments of Social Services on the Eastern Shore of Maryland.
-A recent appointment to the Chesapeake College Board of Trustees, she is a Maryland Mayors Association Past President and current Maryland Democratic Party 1st Vice Chairperson.
+A recent appointment to the Chesapeake College Board of Trustees, she is a Maryland Mayors Association Past President.
+She is a member of Delta Sigma Theta Sorority and of the Dorchester Branch of NAACP.
+She currently serves on the following boards: Salvation Army, Eastern Shore Land Conservancy, and Mid-Shore Mediation Committee.
 Among her many honors, she has earned multiple awards from the Dorchester County NAACP as well as being selected Cambridge Branch Rotary International Public Servant of the Year in 2009.
 She also claimed the 2015 William Donald Schaefer Award-Comptroller of Maryland.

 Ms. Jackson-Stanley is an active member of Waugh Chapel United Methodist Church, where she serves as Sunday School Superintendent, Sunday school teacher, President of the Gospel choir, member of the Celebration choir, Communion Steward, and Missions Committee.

-Bob Grace is President and COO of Dixon Valve & Coupling Company, a leading manufacturer and supplier of hose fittings and accessories headquartered in Chestertown, MD.
-Bob has 31 years of business experience and has spent 27 of those years at Dixon.
-He began his career at Dixon in 1989 holding various positions leading up to President and COO in 2010.
+Immediate Past Chair, Bob Grace is President of Dixon Valve & Coupling Company, a leading manufacturer and supplier of hose fittings and accessories headquartered in Chestertown, MD.
+Bob has more than 36 years of business experience, and he has spent all but 4 of those years at Dixon.
+He began his career at Dixon in 1989 holding various positions leading up to President and in 2010.

 Bob is active in the community.
-He currently serves on the board for the Chesapeake College Foundation in Wye Mills, MD.
-Bob also volunteers as a character coach in Kent County’s Character Counts program—an educational program that teaches students the value of good character.
 He received a Bachelor of Arts Degree in Business Management from Towson University, and a Masters of Business Administration from the University of Baltimore.

 Bob and his wife, Joy, reside in Chestertown.
-They have three children.
+They have three children and one grandchild.
 In his free time, Bob enjoys golfing, boating, and spending time with his family.

 After retiring from teaching English at Kent County High School, Mrs. Brenda W. Shorter is still active in the Kent County Public School system.
-She currently serves as a mentor to new, 1st, 2nd, and 3rd year teachers in both Kent County middle and high schools, she teaches students who are home or hospital bound, and works as an evaluator for the 21st Century Community Learning Centers program held at Worton Elementary School during the summer.
+She mentors new, 2nd, and 3rd year teachers at Kent County Middle School, she teaches students who are home or hospital bound, and teaches English in the Kent County Blended Learning Academy (KBLA).
 She is a member of the Kent County Retired School Personnel Association; and treasurer and member of the Administrative Council for her church, New Christian Chapel of Love in Worton.

 Mrs. Shorter's education includes a Bachelor of Science degree in English from Elizabeth City State University in Elizabeth City, N.C. and credits towards Master’s degree work in English Literature from Washington College in Chestertown, and the University of Delaware.
 She resides in Chestertown with her husband, Bruce, and young adults, Tyra and Landon.